Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification: Application: Execution Time Bounds for Cortex-M0

-The ARM Cortex-M0 processor is very simple~\cite{Yiu2015}, which allows for predictable execution times.
-It has no caches and a very short pipeline with the 3 stages fetch, decode and execute.
-According to the reference manual~\cite{CortexM0instrcycles}, standard ALU instructions take 1 cycle, instructions interfacing with memory take 2 cycles, and instructions that invalidate the register PC in their execution stage take 3 cycles, since they require a pipeline flush.
-For a conditional branch instruction this results in 1 or 3 cycles depending on whether the branch is taken or not.
+The ARM Cortex-M0 processor allows for predictable execution times, due to lack of caches and a very short three-stage pipeline.
+According to the reference manual~\cite{CortexM0instrcycles}, ALU instructions take 1 cycle, while memory interactions take 1 extra cycle and control flow changes take 2 extra cycles.
+The Cortex-M0 formal model in HOL4~\cite{FoxL3modelsweb} maintains a clock cycle counter for this. \todo{AL: do we need to mention somewhere that we have to maintain assumptions about the stack to be able to prove this? or not so important because it is generally needed for dealing with functions?}